interior header image

 In a nutshell:

 Google Discover rewards Engagement Time and serves users content based on their interest, browsing history, location, and other factors.
-If a user clicks your link from Discover, finds the Rams score in three seconds, and then bounces, Google’s algorithm marks that as a “low-quality” interaction and probably won’t surface it to many users.
+If a user clicks your link from Discover, finds the Rams score in three seconds, and then bounces, Google’s algorithm marks that as a “low-quality” interaction and it probably won’t go far.

 How to Target AIO

 There is intrinsic value in being a reputable, cited source in Google across all of its products.
-Especially if your targeting specific search terms and questions.
+Especially if you’re targeting specific search terms and questions.

 To rank in the AIO box, our old pal, Associated Press Style, is a good starting point.
 Deliver the critical information right away, then treat the rest of the content almost as if you’re a database, even incorporating bulleted information.
 Forgo flair.